QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 # Configuration Template Solution

-## Defining Templates
+## Defining Templates {#define-templates}

 A configuration template must first be defined before it can be applied (see {{inheriting-temp}}).
 The creation, modification, and deletion of configuration templates is achieved by network management operations via NETCONF or RESTCONF protocols.
-The contents of the configuration template must be an instantiated chunk of data starting from any level node in the module hierarchies.
+The contents of the configuration template must be an instantiated chunk of data starting from any level node in the hierarchies of any YANG data model.

 (Editor's note: more work may be needed here to ensure the template is a valid subtree of config from a schema perspective.
 This may